ijonele/tech-writer-spec-rita/02-quick-start.md

       "component": "API_DOCS"
     }
     ```
+## Step 4: Create your first task

-9. Click **SEND** to run the request.
-The API will return the details of the task you've just created:
+1. Click **SEND** to run the request.

+2. The API will return the details of the task you've just created:

     ```json
     {